 Free Groups and Picture-Hanging Puzzle

 Interactive visualization of the picture-hanging puzzle, demonstrating sequences where removing any single nail causes the picture to fall.
-Explore the mathematical theory behind PH1 sequences and identity proofs through real-time visualization.
+Explore the mathematical theory behind these sequences and their identity proofs through real-time visualization.

 Free Groups and Picture‑Hanging Puzzle